Usman228811/montization-kit/README.md

 		//optional
  		AdKit.initializer.disableAds(false)

-                // if added then will take these layouts else default layouts AdKit.nativeCustomLayoutHelper.setNativeCustomLayouts(
+                // If added, it will use these layouts; otherwise, it will use the default layouts.
+                AdKit.nativeCustomLayoutHelper.setNativeCustomLayouts(
                     bigNativeLayout = R.layout.large_native_layout_custom,
                     bigNativeShimmer = R.layout.large_native_layout_shimmer,

-		   //as your requirement
+		   //As per your requirement.
 		    smallNativeLayout
 		    splitNativeLayout
 		   smallNativeShimmer